reidmorrison/rocketjob/docs/guide.md

 Worker limiting also allows batch jobs to be processed concurrently instead of sequentially.

-The `throttle_running_slices` throttle can be changed at any time, even while the job is running to either increase or decrease the number of workers working on that job.
+The `throttle_running_workers` throttle can be changed at any time, even while the job is running to either increase or decrease the number of workers working on that job.

 ~~~ruby